JonathanGupton/cms-data/README.md

 See datasets.toml for information on the individual data sets.

-The dataset filestructure is `data/{dataset-name}/{year}.csv`
+The dataset path is `https://raw.githubusercontent.com/JonathanGupton/cms-data/master/data/{dataset-name}/{year}.csv`

 For questions or to have a specific file added, please reach out at jonathan.gupton-at-gmail-dot-com